fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 >};
 >```
 >
-> *So before the real data and types are ready to use, I am just returning here something that has for sure the right type.
-The code stays in an operational state all the time and my blood pressure remains at normal levels.*
+> <i>So before the real data and types are ready to use, I am just returning here something that has for sure the right type.
+The code stays in an operational state all the time and my blood pressure remains at normal levels.</i>

 ### Type guards